pixcapsoft/Zippy/README.md

 - `zippy-darwin` for macOS

 ⚠️ **Note:**
-- Zippy for Linux is tested only on Ubuntu 25.0.
+- Zippy for Linux is tested only on Ubuntu 25.0 and Lubuntu 24.04.
 - macOS builds are untested by the developer.
 - Windows builds are fully tested.
 For best results on Linux/macOS, consider building Zippy from source.